The Web Interface

 }

-NGINX can be used for SSL Termination, you would only need to modify the server listen directive and add all information about your certificate.
+NGINX can be used for SSL termination.
+You would only need to modify the server listen directive and add all necessary information about your certificate.

-If you are deploying multiple Graylog Servers you can use HTTPS/SSL to connect to the Graylog Servers (read Using HTTPS) and use HTTPS/SSL on NGINX.
-Note that configuration for TLS certificates, keys and ciphers is omitted from the sample config below.
+If you are deploying multiple Graylog nodes, you can use HTTPS/SSL to connect to the Graylog nodes and use HTTPS/SSL on NGINX.
+Note that configuration for TLS certificates, keys, and ciphers is omitted from the sample configurations below.

 Proxy web interface and API traffic using HTTPS (TLS)